Spring River (Arkansas)

 The Spring River is a 57 mi long river which flows through the U.S. states of Missouri and Arkansas.
 It consists of two branches, the South Fork of the Spring River and the Spring River proper.
 The South Fork of the Spring River starts in Howell County, Missouri and flows south through Fulton and Sharp counties in Arkansas.
 The South Fork of the Spring River joins the Spring River proper near the town of Hardy, Arkansas.
 The South Fork is a quiet stream with gravelly bars that are ideal for camping.

 The Spring River proper begins where Mammoth Spring and Warm Fork of the Spring River merge at Mammoth Spring State Park in Mammoth Spring, Arkansas.
 Mammoth Spring is the outlet of an underground river that runs from Missouri into Arkansas.
 Over 9.78 e6USgal per hour flow out of the massive spring and forms the Spring River.
 Being predominantly spring fed with water averaging 58 °F (14 °C), the river is kept cool during warmer months and is suitable trout habitate for several miles.

 The Spring River proper is a popular destination for tourists, canoers, and for riding inner tubes ("toobers").
 The most popular stretch of the river is between Mammoth Spring and the tourist town of Hardy.
-Below Hardy, the Spring River flows past Ravenden, Arkansas and Imboden, Arkansas to its confluence with the Eleven Point River near Old Davidsonville State Park.
+Below Hardy, the Spring River flows past Ravenden and Imoden to its confluence with the Eleven Point River near Old Davidsonville State Park.
 The Spring River joins the Black River near Black Rock, Arkansas.
 There are a variety of outfitters along the river who provide supplies, canoe rental, and shuttle services in the area between Mammoth Spring and Hardy.
 Several resorts provide lodging for tourists.

 The Spring River has a diverse population of fish including trout, walleye, largemouth and smallmouth bass, channel catfish, redear sunfish, and tiger muskies.
 A state record tiger muskie weighing 23 lb 12 oz (10.8 kg) was caught in the river in 1995.
 The Arkansas Game and Fish Commission maintains a trout hatchery on the river and the United States Fish and Wildlife Service operates another on the river near Mammoth Spring.